VrushabBayas/smart-shop/README.md

 ## 🏗️ Architecture

 This project follows a microservices architecture pattern with the following components:
-A microservices-based e-commerce application built with React, Node.js, Express, and Kong API Gateway.

 - Frontend
 - API Gateway → routes all frontend traffic - KONG